 South Africa had several outbreaks of Foot and Mouth disease (FMD) in the last four years.
-The Vhembe outbreak was early in January 2019, which resulted in losing our free status of FMD and most of South Africa's trading partners have introduced at that time an interim ban on importation of all animal and animal products.
-All import permits and Veterinary Health Certificates had to be renegotiated.
+The Vhembe outbreak occurred early in January 2019, which resulted in South Africa losing its FMD free status and most of South Africa's trading partners had at that time introduced an interim ban on the importation of all animal and animal products.
+All import permits and Veterinary Health

+Certificates had to be renegotiated.

-In Table 5, the DALRRD indicates a summary of the outbreaks per province as on 31 January 2023.
+In Table 5, the DALRRD indicates a summary of the outbreaks per province as on 28 March 2023.